-7. At the bottom of the dialog box, choose the Layer Mask option in the Output To menu.
+9. At the bottom of the Properties panel, expand the Output Settings section.

+10. Choose the Layer Mask option in the Output To menu.

 This menu can be used to create a new layer or file (with or without a mask) from the selection.
 You want to mask the existing layer, so you are using the Layer Mask option.